Guts Poker Rules

 The Use Of Caps

-Guts games often utilize the use of betting caps - that is to say that there is a limit to how much a player who called 'in' can win and similarly how much a player who called 'out' will have to pay into the pot.
-In essence a cap just limits the pot size.
-For example lets assume that a $10 cap is called in any one Guts game.
+The game often makes use of betting caps - that is to say that there is a limit to how much a player who called 'in' can win and similarly how much a player who called 'out' will have to pay into the pot.
+In essence a cap just limits the contributions into the pot - as i said, it can get expensive, especially where there is no winner for a few hands.
+For example, lets assume that a $10 cap is called in your home game.
 The result of this cap would be that an 'in' player who wins the pot would only ever win $10 as a maximum, even if the pot size was over $10.
 So, lets for the sake of argument assume that the pot stands ar $30 and 3 players call 'in'.
 The player with the winning hand would win $10 leaving $20 left in the pot.
-Now, usually a Guts game is declared the winner at this point, but when using a cap this would not be the case.
+Now, usually a player is declared the winner at this point, but when using a cap this would not be the case.

 Now there would be $20 left in the pot which would mean that there would need to be 3 consecutive winners to win the entire pot.
-The advantage of playing with caps is that you cannot lose your mortgage on a hand and you would always know that you could only lose so much on a hand.
-The disadvantage of playing with a game cap is that the game takes significantly longer to get a winner, at which point the game would end.
-In addition you tend to get a greater number of players calling 'in' as they know they can only lose a certain amount of money (much like low limit players and limit games).
+The advantage of playing with caps is that you cannot lose your mortgage on chasing a solitary pot.
+The disadvantage of playing with a game cap is that the game takes significantly longer to get a winner, the point at which a game would end.
+Not to mention, it's less exciting playing with caps.
+In addition you tend to get a greater number of players calling 'in' as they know they can only lose a certain amount of money (much like low limit players and limit games who tend to chase cards as the price is low to do so).

 The Kitty